ssiyad/arketa/README.md

     # Content types which are excludes Disqus comments.
     disableDisqusTypes = ["page"]

-    # If social media links are enabled then enable this to fetch icons from CDN instead of hosted on your site.
-    featherIconsCDN = true

     # Specify favicon (icons/i.png maps to static/icons/i.png).
 No favicon if not defined.
     favicon = "icons/myicon.png"